 Preheat the oven to 475 degrees F. Line a rimmed baking sheet with parchment paper, silpat, or lightly grease with oil.

 Onions: Slice onions and make sure all the pieces are separated.
 In a large mixing bowl, combine the onions, flour, panko and salt, toss to combine.
 Spread the onions evenly in a single layer on the baking sheet.
 Place the baking sheet pan in the oven on the middle rack, and bake until golden brown, approx. 30 minutes.
 Stir/toss the onions 2 to 3 times during cooking.
+After about 20 minutes, remove, and set aside, any onions that are cooking too fast.
 Once done, remove from the oven and set aside.
 Turn the oven down to 400 degrees F.